The more that you read, the more things you will know. The more that you learn, the more places you'll go. - Dr. Seuss

 I’m applying to another university for a graduate or terminal degree program.
 What should I expect?
 Will they accept my WGU education?

 Please note that each university has its own process and admission requirements for graduate school or terminal degree program.
 Candidates for graduate school are examined in different areas including the strength of their application/essay, letters of recommendation, and graduate school test scores.
 Additionally, some schools require applicants to have experience in the field, or to have a particular GRE score or GMAT score, while others require a combination of both.
 Generally, most schools require that a student have graduated from an accredited program.
-Since WGU is regionally, NCATE, and CCNE accredited, the university satisfies the requirement of an accredited program.
+Since WGU (or its individual programs or colleges) is regionally, CAEP, CCNE, ACBSP, and CAHIIM accredited, the university satisfies the requirement of an accredited program.
 Our WGU graduates have been accepted into graduate school programs by many traditional universities.

 Graduate School Resources